IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/cloud/hold-the-line/README.md

 We now know that:

 - There is a vulnerable library being used.
-- If we change the API URL from 'prod' to 'staging', we can just circumvent WAF (to add: a more in-depth explanation of "what is WAF?")
+- If we change the API URL from 'prod' to 'staging', we can bypass WAF
+  - A WAF/Web Application Firewall is used to prevent attacks by filtering incoming requests.
+In this case, it seems to look for illegal characters that are required in order to perform this attack.

 As the application was running on Node.js, we can find the dependencies in `package.json`: